UbiquityRobotics/demos/magni_lidar/README.md

 # Making Your Map

+Place the magni where you would like to be the origin of the map which will be X,Y as 0,0.
+Now you should totally restart the robot where one way is to do a  ```sudo shutdown -h now```    and then  a full power off and power back on.
+The reason for this is that this is a certain way to set the MCB odom counters at 0,0 so when the magni-base service starts odometry will be reset.

 A launch file example to start a lidar, the RPLIDAR A1, and make the system ready for gmapping is in this repository.

     roslaunch magni_rplidar_nav magni_lidar_mapmaker.launch